NIME-conference/nime-website/board.md

 * To perform routine updates on [nime.org](https://www.nime.org/archives/)

 ##### 3.3.2 Eligibility and term of office
-* The Proceedings and Web Officer is elected by the community
+* The Proceedings Officer is elected by the community
 * The term of office is 3 years
 * The mandate can be renewed once